aftershootco/AfterShoot/CoverLetter.md

 ## Tell us what your idea is

- With phones like Pixels constantly pushing the limits of mobile camera hardware and software, recent years have seen a significant push towards mobile photography.
+With phones constantly pushing the limits of mobile camera hardware and software, recent years have seen a significant push towards mobile photography.
 As per [statista](https://www.statista.com/chart/10913/number-of-photos-taken-worldwide/), more than **1.2 trillion digital images** were captured in 2018, out of which, **over 85% were taken on a smartphone**.
-And while services like Google Photos can help people solve the storage problem, there is room for improvement when it comes to managing the clutter in each and every phone&#39;s gallery.
+And while services like Google Photos can help people solve the storage problem, there is room for improvement when it comes to managing the clutter in each and every phone's gallery.

 AfterShoot is a camera app that aims to be a second pair of eyes that analyses all the pictures in real-time as you take them.

-It filters out the potentially bad shots and recommends improvements that can be made to them.
+It filters out the potentially bad pictures and recommends improvements that can be made to them.
 The recommendation engine has been trained on pictures captured by a variety of sources ranging from professionals to hobbyist photographers and various photography techniques like **Rule of Thirds, Rule of Depth** and the **Golden Ratio** to identify an aesthetically pleasing image from a bad one.

 Aftershoot can also scan the photos in your gallery to help clear the clutter and help you manage your storage efficiently.

-Google&#39;s services I plan on using :
+Google's services I plan on using :

-1. AutoML for training models to detect bad picture
+1. AutoML Vision Edge for training models to detect potentially bad and good pictures.
-2. Tensorflow to train the model to take parameters for a bad picture and suggest potential fixes
+2. Tensorflow to train the model to take parameters for a bad picture and suggest potential fixes.
-3. Firebase MLKit to serve these models and run them on the device
+3. Firebase MLKit to serve these models and run them locally on the device.
+4. Firebase for tracking app quality.

 ## Tell us how you plan on bringing it to life